wix/stylable/_docs/guides/theme-component-library.md

 ## The `project.st.css` File

 We recommend creating a `project.st.css` file in the `src` directory of your component library.
-This file should expose an API for the entire project.
-Importing this CSS into the theme would provide access to all the library's features, enabling you to:
+This can expose an API for the entire project.
+Importing this CSS into the theme  provides access to all the library's features, enabling you to:

 * Expose all vars in use in the project.
 * Import and expose all components in the project.